r-jasinski/frontend-tdd-test/README.md

 Demonstrate your skills of TDD and refactoring the following ways, in what you feel is the _most_ important order, via the following:

-- Find ways to refactor
+- Spot any code smells and find ways to refactor
 - Based off the requirements, get method `getUserRating` under test
-- Spot any code smells
 - Fix any issues found during TDD
-- Implement new features
+- Implement new feature

 #### New Feature
 - 1 extra point is awarded for every 10 games a user has played